makenneth/HiPup/README.md

 ## Product Goals and Priorities

-FresherNote will allow users to do the following:
+Hip Up will allow users to do the following:

 <!-- This is a Markdown checklist.
 Use it to keep track of your
 progress.
 Put an x between the brackets for a checkmark: [x] -->

 - [ ] Create an account (MVP)
 - [ ] Log in / Log out, including as a Guest/Demo User (MVP)
-- [ ] Create, read, edit, and delete notes (MVP)
+- [ ] Create, read, edit, delete, and join groups (MVP)
 - [ ] Organize notes within Notebooks (MVP)
-- [ ] Tag notes with multiple tags (expected feature, but not MVP)
+- [ ] Tag events with multiple tags (expected feature, but not MVP)
-- [ ] Apply complex styling to notes while editing (expected feature, but not MVP)
+- [ ] Apply animations to site while browsing (expected feature, but not MVP)

 ## Design Docs
 * [View Wireframes][views]